webermaster/dotfiles/README.md

 ## Instructions

-Just run `install.sh`, put in user password when prompted.
+Run `install.sh`, put in user password when prompted.

 Be sure to open a fresh shell after completion to get `PATH` changes